tzcytpm/pl-comms-web/docs/config.md

 <!-- Author's note: https://english.stackexchange.com/questions/570116/alternative-ways-of-saying-white-labeled -->

-PL Comms supports some customisation of the user experience through various branding and theme options.
+privateLINE Comms supports some customisation of the user experience through various branding and theme options.
 While it doesn't support complete re-branding/private labeling, a more personalised experience can be achieved for your users.

 1. `default_theme`: Typically either `light` (the default) or `dark`, this is the optional name of the colour theme to use.
    If using custom themes, this can be a theme name from that as well.
 2. `default_device_display_name`: Optional public name for devices created by login and registration, instead of the default templated string.
 Note that this option does not support templating, currently.
 3. `brand`: Optional name for the app.
-Defaults to `PL Comms`.
+Defaults to `privateLINE Comms`.
 This is used throughout the application in various strings/locations.
-4. `permalink_prefix`: An optional URL pointing to an PL Comms Web deployment.
+4. `permalink_prefix`: An optional URL pointing to an privateLINE Comms Web deployment.
 For example, `https://app.element.io`.
-This will change all permalinks (via the "Share" menus) to point at the PL Comms Web deployment rather than `matrix.to`.
+This will change all permalinks (via the "Share" menus) to point at the privateLINE Comms Web deployment rather than `matrix.to`.
 5. `desktop_builds`: Optional.
 Where the desktop builds for the application are, if available.
 This is explained in more detail down below.
 6. `mobile_builds`: Optional.
 Like `desktop_builds`, except for the mobile apps.
 Also described in more detail down below.
-7. `mobile_guide_toast`: When `true` (default), users accessing the PL Comms Web instance from a mobile device will be prompted to download the app instead.
+7. `mobile_guide_toast`: When `true` (default), users accessing the privateLINE Comms Web instance from a mobile device will be prompted to download the app instead.
 8. `update_base_url`: For the desktop app only, the URL where to acquire update packages.
 If specified, must be a path to a directory containing `macos` and `win32` directories, with the update packages within.
 Defaults to `https://packages.element.io/desktop/update/`